Travis the Crochet Giraffe

 One of our contacts at JOANN Fabrics & Crafts is Abby.
 A spirited young woman that makes us laugh and enjoy crochet all the more.
 Abby helps us a lot behind the scenes in organizing the Crochet Cruise from JOANN’s Sponsorship perspective.
 We greatly respect her.

-The photo taken is myself giving Abby the run through on the pros for Bernat Maker Outdoor Yarn.
+The photo taken is myself giving Abby the run-through on the pros for Bernat Maker Outdoor Yarn.
 She is directly involved from a yarn perspective at JOANN and knows the technical details of yarn.
 We were discussing the manufacturing process of the yarn before the live broadcast.

-We’ve worked with Abby for a couple years already and we know, based at sitting at her ‘cube’ she would call it.
-She’s obsessed with Giraffe’s.
+We’ve worked with Abby for a couple of years already and we know, based at sitting at her ‘cube’ she would call it.
+She’s obsessed with Giraffes.
 Her immediate boss is our main contact and her boss has a complete door artwork design by London Kaye.
 London is known for incredible crochet street art and Abby’s boss has an original London Kaye project.
 So… it occurred to us to crochet Abby something personal and meaningful for her.
-An original artwork by me.
+Original artwork by me.
 I rarely ever gift out any of my artwork.
 As most of you know, along with Daniel, Kevin, Karen and I, we have two 12 Foot Nutcrackers at the National Art Centre in Ottawa, Ontario.